 “Watching the movie was like being back in battle,” said WWII veteran Roy Gass.

-Want to learn more about D-Day and WWII?
+Want to learn more about D-Day and World War II?
 Check out these D-Day photos and stories that capture the gravity of the Operation Overlord, the Normandy invasion.
-Then discover Truk Lagoon, WWII’s most haunting undersea graveyard.
+Then discover Truk Lagoon, World War II’s most haunting undersea graveyard.